Allowable Business Expenses in the UK Complete HMRC List for SMEs

 Expenses must be wholly and exclusively for business purposes under HMRC business expenses rules.

-2. Can commuting costs be claimed?
+2. Can commuting cost be claimed?

 3. Are home office expenses allowed?